ciptard/markd/README.md

 ---

-# Versioning

-Releases will be numbered with the following format:

-`<major>.<major>.<patch>`

-i.e. Version 2 is no bigger or more important than v1.9 or 1.2.
-Patches/misc will be released with versions such as 1.2.1 to indicate it is a patch to 1.2.

----

 # Contributing
 On the [Issues page](https://github.com/mwalters/markd/issues), there are issues marked as "[blessed](https://github.com/mwalters/markd/issues?labels=blessed&sort=created&direction=desc&state=open&page=1)".
 These issues indicate items that are in-line with the core teams vision for the product.
 Assuming they receive a good change set, it will get committed to the project.